Caring for women and their partners experiencing pregnancy loss*

 … and make use of them

 It’s one thing to know where you can find support.
 It’s another thing to do something about it.
-But it might be worth considering that when it comes to your peers especially, the chances are that they will be facing similar issues and concerns and they might benefit too.
+It’s worth considering that your peers may have similar concerns and might also benefit from talking about these issues together.

 Miscarriage is never easy – for the woman or couple involved or for the staff who are tasked with looking after them.
 You may not get it right for everyone, but patients will always remember your care, kindness and compassion.